Lucasha11/CookieClicker-AutoScript/README.md

-Simply sciprt to automatically open and play Cookie Clicker in Chrome
+Simply script to automatically open and play Cookie Clicker in Chrome